drakkan/sftpgo/README.md

 ## REST API

-SFTPGo exposes REST API to manage users and quota, to backup and restore users and to get real time reports of the active connections with possibility of forcibly closing a connection.
+SFTPGo exposes REST API to manage, backup and restore users and to get real time reports of the active connections with possibility of forcibly closing a connection.

 If quota tracking is enabled in `sftpgo` configuration file, then the used size and number of files are updated each time a file is added/removed.
 If files are added/removed not using SFTP/SCP or if you change `track_quota` from `2` to `1`, you can rescan the users home dir and update the used quota using the REST API.